tourhunter-com/help-tourhunter-com/_articles-en/how_to_setup_payment_methods_for_wl.md

 ![How_to_setup_payment_methods_for_wl6](/assets/images/how_to_setup_payment_methods_for_wl6.png)

-If payment methods are not set up, then Customer books tour without payment, skipping the step of choosing payment methods.
-If methods were set up, then Customer can pick only one of them.
+If payment methods are not set up, then customer books tour without payment, skipping the step of choosing payment methods.
+If methods were set up, then customer can pick only one of them.

 ![How_to_setup_payment_methods_for_wl7](/assets/images/how_to_setup_payment_methods_for_wl7.png)